nik-rev/dotfiles/README.md

 # Nikita's NixOS Dotfiles

-I like simple and reliable configs, preferrably 1 file for each software.
+I like simple and reliable configs, preferably 1 file for each software.

 Why I'm using Nix: